-As part of a statewide study of kindergarten school readiness in Kansas, Assistant Professor Pamela Epley examined influencing factors of early school performance for kindergarteners with disabilities.
-Specifically, she examined the effects of early childhood special education services and parents’ involvement in typical home- and community-based learning activities on the academic and social-behavioral skills of children with disabilities at the beginning of kindergarten.
-Findings related to preschool special education services showed a much larger impact on children’s social-behavioral performance than on their academic skills.
-Parents’ involvement in typical learning activities also predicted early school performance, affecting social-behavioral and academic skills equally.
+Clinical Assistant Professor Pamela Epley recently published findings based on data from the Kansas Kindergarten Readiness study, a statewide study that examined influencing factors of early school performance for kindergarteners.
+Professor Epley’s research study focused on kindergarten readiness for young children with disabilities, specifically examining the relationship between the involvement of parents and early childhood special education services in everyday learning activities, and the academic and social-behavioral skills of children with disabilities at the beginning of kindergarten.
+Findings related to preschool special education services showed a much stronger relationship between children’s social-behavioral performance than their academic skills.
+Parents’ involvement in everyday learning activities also predicted early school performance, but was equally related to social-behavioral and academic skills.

 Findings from this research support limited evidence connecting preschool special education services to school performance.
-Findings also highlight the importance of children with disabilities and their families having access and opportunity to engage in typical learning activities within their homes and communities.
+Findings also highlight the benefit of everyday learning activities for children with disabilities and their families, and have implications for how professionals support families in engaging in these types of activities.